DamianSiuta/entropyguard/README.md

 **Pipeline Stages:**
 1. **Ingestion:** Loads data from Excel, Parquet, CSV, and JSONL/NDJSON into a unified lazy representation.
+2. **Batch Processing (v1.7.0):** Processes data in configurable batches (default: 10,000 rows) to handle datasets larger than RAM.
+Each batch is validated, sanitized, embedded, and deduplicated against all previous batches before being written to disk.
-2. **Validation:** Applies quality gates to filter out invalid entries before expensive processing.
+3. **Validation:** Applies quality gates to filter out invalid entries before expensive processing.
-3. **Sanitization:** Removes PII, HTML tags, and noise using configurable, enterprise-safe rules.
+4. **Sanitization:** Removes PII, HTML tags, and noise using configurable, enterprise-safe rules.
-4. **Chunking (Optional):** Splits long texts into smaller, overlapping fragments using a recursive delimiter-aware strategy.
+5. **Chunking (Optional):** Splits long texts into smaller, overlapping fragments using a recursive delimiter-aware strategy.
 Enabled when `--chunk-size` is provided.
 Critical for RAG workflows.
-5. **Vector Embedding:** Generates semantic embeddings using `sentence-transformers` with a configurable `--model-name` for monolingual or multilingual workloads.
+6. **Vector Embedding:** Generates semantic embeddings using `sentence-transformers` with a configurable `--model-name` for monolingual or multilingual workloads.
-6. **FAISS Deduplication:** Identifies and removes semantically similar duplicates at scale using FAISS.
+7. **FAISS Deduplication:** Identifies and removes semantically similar duplicates at scale using FAISS.
+Cross-batch deduplication ensures duplicates are detected even when they appear in different batches.
-7. **Clean Data:** Outputs optimized, high-quality dataset suitable for LLM training or analytics workloads.
+8. **Clean Data:** Outputs optimized, high-quality dataset suitable for LLM training or analytics workloads.

 ## 📜 Audit Log & Compliance